teocap/ADM-HW4/README.md

 # ADM-HW4 - Hard Coding

-## 1.Hashing
-In the first point we have implemented our hash function from scratch with an HyperLogLog algorithm, that we used after reading the dataset.
+In the main file we have implemented these three points:
+1.Hashing

-## 2.Clustering
+2.Clustering

-## 3.Algorithmic question
+3.Algorithmic question

+Edoardo Ulrich Proverbio 1658119
+Gaurav Ramse 1965564
+Teodoro Caputo 1658660